emschuch/dsp/05-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 > The `lambda` operator is used for writing short, anonymous, in-line functions.
+A lambda function is limited to a single expression.
+For example, this lambda function returns the absolute difference between two numbers, x and y: `lambda x, y: abs(x - y)`.
+Lambda expressions are used to make quick throw away functions when defining a named function would be tedious.
+>
+> Lambda can also be used for sorting tuples using a `key` argument.
+I did exactly that in the lists.py exercises with `return sorted(tuples, key=lambda tup: tup[-1])` This sorts a list of tuples by the last element of each tuple.

 ---